tezos/tezos-mirror/docs/user/mockup.rst

     ProtoALphaALphaALphaALphaALphaALphaALphaALphaDdp3zK
     PsCARTHAGazKbHtnKfLzQg3kms52kSRpgnDY982a9oYsSXRLQEb

-To create the mockup client, issue the following command:
+To create the mockup client state, issue the following command:

 ::

     tezos-client --protocol ProtoALphaALphaALphaALphaALphaALphaALphaALphaDdp3zK \
       --base-dir /tmp/mockup create mockup for protocol

-Now that this command has been issued, next calls we show below **all** use ``--mode mockup`` and ``--base-dir /tmp/mockup`` arguments.
+Now that this command has been issued, the next calls below **all** use ``--mode mockup`` and ``--base-dir /tmp/mockup`` arguments.
 This is akin to doing a mockup *session*.
-To avoid mistakes, we advice to do the following in the local shell running the session:
+To avoid mistakes, we advise to do the following in the local shell running the session:

 ::

     $ alias mockup-client='tezos-client --mode mockup --base-dir /tmp/mockup'

-You can know use usual commands, such as:
+You can now use standard commands, such as:

 ::